 Chitin is the most important constituent of the cuticle or exoskeleton of the Desert Locust.
 The production of chitin is a continuous process and increases throughout the life of a Desert Locust, varying from about 1.7% (of fresh weight of a locust) during the hopper stage to 2.2% in the young adult and 4% in a two month old adult.

 A Desert Locust adult can consume roughly its own weight in fresh food per day, that is about two grams every day.
-A 1 km2 size swarm contains about 40 million locusts, which eat the same amount of food in one day as about 35,000 people, 20 camels or 6 elephants.
+A 1 km2 size swarm contains about 40 million locusts, which eat the same amount of food in one day as about 35,000 people.
 This is based on a person eating an average of 2.3 kg of food per day, according to the USDA.

 A swarm the size of Niamey (Niger) or Bamako (Mali) eats the same amount of food in one day as half the respective country.
-A swarm the size of Paris eats the same amount of food in one day as half the population of France; the size of New York City eats in one day the same as everyone in New York, Pennsylvania and New Jersey; the size of San Francisco eats the same has half of California; the size of Sydney (Australia) eats the same amount of food in one day as Australia eats in 1.5 hours.
+A swarm the size of Paris eats the same amount of food in one day as half the population of France; the size of New York City eats in one day the same as everyone in New York and California; the size of Rome eats the same of everyone in Kenya; the size of Sydney (Australia) eats the same amount of food in one day as Australia eats in 1.5 hours.

 When conditions are favourable for reproduction, locust numbers increase and when they are not, numbers decrease either by natural mortality or through migration.
 For the Desert Locust, favourable conditions for breeding are (1) moist sandy or sand/clay soil to depths of 10-15 cm below the surface, (2) some bare areas for egg-laying, and (3) green vegetation for hopper development.
 Often favourable conditions may exist in the desert but there are no locusts present.
 Therefore, the presence of moist soil and green vegetation does not automatically mean that there are locusts around!